Second book in The Ever Spirits series.

 “Eyes.
-You had eyes tattooed there, watching me take up the dagger.”
+You had tattooed eyes watching me take up the dagger.”

-He curled his fingertips inward and drew his hands away.
+Curling his fingertips inward, he drew his hands away, and drew his gaze away, as well.
 “The spirits are watching you.”

 Time became a slippery thing.

-I ended up at the edge of the market, near the forest looming beyond the border of the village, the trees there in vibrant-hued shades of purples and oranges and scarlets.
+I ended up at the edge of the market, my boots skidding to a halt on the dusty road, near the forest that loomed beyond the village border.
+Here, the trees shivered in the sun in vivid shades of green and orange, purple and scarlet.

-The vendor’s words jumbled in my mind.
+The vendor’s words had jumbled my mind.
 The spirits are watching you.

-An object that the vanishing warrior had told me was meant for a queen.
+The vanishing warrior had said this was meant for a queen.

 The vendor’s tattoos.
 The ones that vanished.

-No. This wasn’t real.
-I would wake up any second.
+This couldn’t be real.
+I would wake any second.

-The dagger’s gold flashed in the slanting rays of sunlight through yellow and scarlet leaves, mocking me.
-Mine now.
-Whatever that meant.
+The dagger’s gold hilt flashed in the slanting rays of sun through yellow and scarlet leaves.

-I shoved it into my boot and ran again, aware of its weight against my calf shifting with every jarring step.
+I shoved it into my boot and ran again, aware of its weight against my calf shifting with every step, every impact.

-I ran until my lungs labored and my temples flecked with perspiration.
+I ran until my lungs labored and my temples dotted with perspiration.

 I burst from the forest—

-Inside the colored spots dancing at the edge of my vision was a fairy tale:
+Inside the colored spots dancing in my sun-flecked vision spread a scene from a fairy tale.

-A golden field rippled in the breeze, its undulating waves of wheat leading up to a picturesque white-painted farmhouse.
-Cerulean floral designs framed the windows in dots and petals that twined under the rim of the roof and made it whimsical.
+A golden field rippled in undulating waves of wheat around a picturesque white farmhouse.
+Cerulean floral designs framed the windows in whimsical curlicues and petals that twined under the rim of the roof.

-Unbidden, I imagined myself standing in that cobalt doorway while a silver-haired Deminian strode across this golden field, hand in hand with a child whose hair impossibly blended the silver of his with the copper-red of mine.
-She would be chattering but he would be looking at me and smiling.
+Unbidden, I imagined myself in that cobalt doorway while a silver-haired Deminian strode across the golden field, hand in hand with a child whose hair impossibly blended the silver of his with the coppery red of mine.
+He would look up at me and—

 “What do you find so fascinating?”